 Branches truly values our partnership with AmeriCorps, and right now, we are looking for motivated people with a passion to serve to help make a positive impact and improve our communities through student services and financial stability services.
-We have AmeriCorps positions available at our four service sites in North Miami, North Miami Beach, South Miami, and Florida City.
+We have AmeriCorps positions available at our three service sites in North Miami, South Miami, and Florida City.

 AmeriCorps Program Details

 - Direct service with children & youth in our Grow and Climb programs

 - Schedule: Late morning – evening hours and some weekends

 - $5,815 Education Award (upon completion of the program year)

 AmeriCorps engages over 75,000 men and women in intensive service each year at 15,000+ locations including nonprofits, schools, public agencies, and community and faith-based groups across the country.
 AmeriCorps members help communities tackle pressing problems while mobilizing millions of volunteers for the organizations they serve.
 Members gain professional, educational, and life benefits, and the experience has a lasting impact on the members and the communities they serve.

 Enjoy our recent AmeriCorps PSA to learn more!

 Here are some quotes from some of our current and former members: